Systematic Reviews and Meta-analyses, 3-day course

 Where?
 University of Wollongong - Wollongong Campus, Wollongong NSW

 Who should attend?
 HDR students, researchers and clinicians with an interest in understanding and performing meta-analysis.
 Our approach is mainly practical and participants with introductory level epidemiological and statistical knowledge should be able to fully understand the materials.

 The course consists of a mixture of lectures, to cover essential theoretical background, and hands-on tutorials and computer exercises, to provide practical experience with analyses of real meta-analytic datasets.
 Topics covered include:

 - Day 1: Systematic reviews – defining the research question, registration in PROSPERO, searching the literature, selecting the studies, assessing their methodological quality and reporting the findings.

-- Day 3: Advanced methods in meta-analysis – meta-regression; how to deal with missing data? how to account for multiple interventions and multiple outcomes?
+- Day 3: Meta-analysis 2 - how to deal with heterogeneity (subgroup analysis and meta-regression)?
+How to deal with missing data?
+How to account for multiple interventions and multiple outcomes?

 - $450 UOW HDR students

 - $600 UOW staff

 - Professor Isabel Ferreira (Clinical Epidemiology)1,2 – course coordinator

 1 School of Medicine | Faculty of Science, Medicine and Health (SMAH);